zephyrproject-rtos/zephyr/doc/reference/shell/index.rst

 as one argument.
 If shell wont find a handler it will display an error message.

-Commands can be also executed from a user application using any active backend and a function :cpp:func:`shell_execute_cmd`, as shown in this example:
+Commands can be also executed from a user application using any active backend and a function :c:func:`shell_execute_cmd`, as shown in this example:

 .. code-block:: c